 - runny or stuffy nose and

 - nausea, vomiting, and diarrhea (more common in children than adults)

-For quick and easy reference to the nearest flu shot clinic available to you, please call the Nurse Advice Hotline at 877-725-2552.
+For quick and easy reference to the nearest flu shot clinic available to you, please call Nurse Advice New Mexico at 877-725-2552.

 The New Mexico Department of Health reports a decrease in people seeing their doctor for influenza-like illness.
 However, another flu death occurred in the 2013-2014 season.
 The new death reported is a 69-year-old woman from Bernalillo County.
 So far five influenza deaths ranging from 45 to 79 ye... « read more »